 • Save

-Lucky to catch ice climbers practicing their craft.
+Fun to watch ice climbers practice their craft.

-Parking: For such a popular trail, parking is quite limited.
-Follow the no parking signs and park toward the end of Parlee Brook Road.
+Parking: For such a popular hike, parking is fairly limited.
+Follow posted “no parking” signs and plan to park toward the end of Parlee Brook Road.
+Arrive early on the weekends if you can.

-Toilets: There are no toilets available at the trailhead or along the trail.
-Practice Leave No Trace principles when doing your business.
-If you can’t dig a hole (away from the trail and water sources), be prepared to pack it out.
+Toilets: There are no toilets at the trailhead or along the trail.
+Please practice Leave No Trace principles.
+If you can’t dig a cathole (well away from the trail and water sources), be prepared to pack it out.

-Pets: Dogs are permitted on the trail.
+Pets: Dogs are permitted.
 Please pick up after your pet and pack it out.
-Remember, not all hikers enjoy dogs.
-Best to keep your pooch on a leash when around other hikers.
+Not all hikers are comfortable around dogs, so keeping your pup on a leash is the courteous choice.

-Hazards: Practice caution near the frozen falls.
-Give ice climbers plenty of space.
-A falling icicle can cause tremendous damage.
+Hazards: Use caution near the frozen falls.
+Give ice climbers plenty of space, and be aware that falling ice can be extremely dangerous.

 • Save